Why Your Butt’s in Danger

 Many professions have an occupational hazard.
 Seat cushion warriors compound multiple physical ailments.
 Coccydynia, lower back pain, deep vein thrombosis (DVT), obesity, diabetes, high cholesterol, liver problems and premature death are some of the symptoms and ailments stemming from a sedentary lifestyle.
 One study highlights brain similarities with those having dementia.

 You might suspect cellulite results from prolonged sitting.
 Cellulite is defined as the herniation of subcutaneous fat within fibrous connective tissue.
-This is mostly attributed to high stress, distribution of subcutaneous fat, ethnicity and sex.
+This is mostly attributed to high stress, distribution of subcutaneous fat, ethnicity, and gender.
 Interestingly, circulatory insufficiency is also a listed predisposition for cellulite.

 Identifying Sacroiliac Dysfunction

 It is sometimes difficult for doctors to determine the exact source of lower back pain.
 Sacroiliac (SI) joint dysfunction may be overlooked or undertreated.
 Low back pain is a pronounced symptom.
 But SI joint dysfunction can also radiate into the hips, buttocks, thighs and/or groin.
-As you might imagine, this affects your gait.
+As you might imagine, this affects your gait—the way you walk.

 Sacroiliac joint dysfunction or inflammation (sacroiliitis) can mimic pain similar to degenerative hip disease, hip bursitis, lumbar disc herniation, or pinched nerves.
 Without affecting range of motion, trochanteric bursitis pain may radiate to the buttocks or knees and is often worse when lying on the affected side.
 Referred pain can defer proper diagnosis and treatment for years.